Need a quick, healthy weeknight meal? This easy baked Teriyaki Salmon is a must for your weeknight rotation.

 Instructions

 - Using low-medium heat, whisk arrowroot flour and water in a medium saucepan until combined.
-Add remaining sauce ingredients, bring to a simmer and whisk occasionally until sauce thickens, about 3-5 minutes.
+Immediately add remaining sauce ingredients, bring to a simmer and whisk occasionally until sauce thickens, about 3-5 minutes.
 Remove from heat.
 Use immediately or allow sauce to cool completely and store in fridge or freezer in an airtight container or mason jar.
+NOTE: As the sauce cools, it will become extremely thick.
+The consistency will thin out when it is warmed back up in the oven.

 - Fold foil pieces into a tented but tightly sealed packet.

 - Place foil on oven rack and bake for 20-30 minutes (may take longer if salmon is particularly thick).
 Remove from oven, open packet and plate.
-Brush remaining teriyaki sauce on salmon, garnish with sesame seeds, and serve!
+Brush remaining teriyaki sauce on salmon and drizzle over rice and/or broccoli (if serving with them), garnish with sesame seeds, and green onions and serve!

 Notes